adobe-apiplatform/user-sync.py/docs/Success Guide/install_sync.md

 Select “release”

-Download the the examples.config.tar.gz, User Sync Guide, and build for your platform, osx, ubuntu, windows, or centos.

 ![install2](images/install_release_screen.png)

-Setup a folder to contain the user sync tool and config files.
+&#9744; Download the examples.config.tar.gz, User Sync Guide, and build for your platform, osx, ubuntu, windows, or centos.

-Place the user-sync file for your OS in the folder.
+&#9744; Extract the user-sync (or user-sync.pex) file from the archive and place the file for your OS in the folder.
+In our example, this would be /home/user_sync/user-sync or C:\Users\user_sync\user_sync_tool\user-sync.pex.

-Windows only: You’ll need to install Python (2.7.13 or later, 64 bit) on the machine also.

-Copy in the example config files, also.
+&#9744; In the examples.config.tar.gz file there is a directory **config files - basic**.
+From this folder extract the first 3 files and place in the user_sync folder.

+&#9744; Next, rename the 3 config example files by removing the leading "1 ", "2 ", and "3 " from the names.
+We will edit these files to create the real user sync configuration files.

 ![install2](images/install_config_files.png)